772922440/cassava-leaf-disease-classification/README.md

 ```
 git clone <this repository>
 cd src/
-see the detail in src/
+see the Readme.md in src/
 ```